nkmjm/fMRI_Narrative_movie/README.md

   - Using this demonstration codes, you can visualize statistics and estimates regarding the 9 functional localizers and the encoding accuracies.

 # Important notes
-"util/util_ridge.py" includes an excerpt from Gallant lab's Github code (!!!)
+"util/util_ridge.py" includes an excerpt from Gallant lab's Github code.<br>
 "generate_leave_one_run_out" You can find it at: <br>https://github.com/gallantlab/voxelwise_tutorials/blob/main/voxelwise_tutorials/utils.py